meetyourturik/consoledb/README.md

 # consoledb
-storing data from json into db using java
+storing data from json into db using spring and flyway

-<s>testing with testcontainers</s>
+testing with testcontainers

 run arguments for idea:
 > --file=./files/people.json